iacoposk8/Fast-Crud/README.md

 ```
 So you can insert infinite html attributes, even custom.
 There are 3 proprietary entries that will not be converted: label, validation and option.
 For more details you can learn more here.

-And now the index.php file that will be modified with your connection data to the MySQL database:
+And now the index.php file that will be modified with your connection data to the MySQL database (`$fc->create` will create the mysql table):
 ```
 <?php
 	require_once("FastCrud.php");